Linux Windows Python Virtualization Networking Security Cloud

 };

-Step 4: Writing a Zone File
+Step 4: Writing the Zone File

-Create /var/named/example.com.zone:
+Create the file /var/named/example.com.zone:

 $TTL 86400